ultraq/redhorizon/README.md

 ### mix

-A MIX file reader for extracting files from it.
+A MIX file reader for extracting files from them.

 ```
 Usage: mix [-hV] <mixFile> <entryName>